Collapsible and Hidden Content SEO Best Practices

 Posted on in Blog

-Accordion, tabbed content and other expandable text blocks are solutions for web designers looking to strike a balance between lots of content and clean design.
-When you package pieces of information into tidy, unobtrusive compartments, you put users in a position to choose what matters most to them.
-But how do accordions affect SEO, and are all accordions the same?
-What about other styles of hidden content?
+Accordion, tabbed content, and other collapsible text blocks are practical solutions for web designers looking to strike a balance between including lots of content and maintaining a clean design.
+Tabs and website accordions make it easy to package pieces of information into tidy, unobtrusive compartments, empowering users to choose what information matters most to them.

 Think of accordion and tabbed content as a clothes dresser.
 It neatly compartmentalizes specific categories of content (underwear in the top drawer, pantalones one drawer down, etc.) and keeps everything out of view until you need it.